legodion/convoy/readme.md

 All you have to do is create a `route` method inside of your Livewire components which returns a Laravel `Route`.
 The package will automatically detect the route.
 This package also works perfectly alongside traditional Laravel route files, and even allows you to cache them.

+## Requirements

+You must have [Laravel Livewire](https://laravel-livewire.com/docs/2.x/quickstart) installed before using this package.

 ## Installation

 Require this package via Composer: